-The Marine Parade spaghetti maze: Wheel-spinning vandals target 500 metres of grass
+Wheel-spinning vandals target Napier's Marine Parade

-The dearth of rain in Napier this year may have saved ratepayers hundreds or thousands of dollars in repairs to damage done by burn-ups on the Marine Parade foreshore reserve.
+The dearth of rain in Napier this year may have saved ratepayers hundreds or thousands of dollars in repairs to damage from burn-ups on the Marine Parade foreshore reserve.

-Occasional incidents ripping at the grass culminated in an all-out binge of wheel-spins, braking and slides late last week, leaving a spaghetti-maze of vehicle tracks over at least 500 metres of rock-hard ground which had had a small amount of rain on Friday night.
+Occasional incidents culminated in an all-out binge of wheel-spins, braking and slides late last week, leaving a spaghetti-maze of vehicle tracks over at least 500m of rock-hard ground which had had a small amount of rain on Friday night.

-While stretching from near the freedom campers' van park at the southern end to near Bayskate (once the site of Marineland), the damage is mainly superficial and is expected to repair itself.
+Stretching from near the freedom campers' van park at the southern end to near Bayskate (once the site of Marineland), the damage is mainly superficial and is expected to repair itself.

 Despite the massive amount of ground covered by the vandals, police say they received no reports of it on Friday night or early Saturday morning.